As the World Turns: Helen Wagner

 The first words spoken in As the World Turns in the first episode (aired on April 2, 1956) were "Good morning, dear", said by the character Nancy Hughes, played by actress Helen Wagner.

-Wagner was acknowledged by the Guinness Book of Records for having the longest run in a single role on television, a position she held until 2010.
+Wagner was acknowledged by the Guinness Book of Records for having the longest run in a single role on television.
 She did not play the role without interruption – she was temporarily dropped from the series after the first six months due to conflicts with creator Irna Phillips.
 Wagner also left the series in 1981, when she felt that writers were not interested in the veteran players and returned as a regular character in 1985.

 On the episode broadcast on Monday, August 30, 2010, it was revealed that Nancy had died in her sleep; the next day's episode dealt with Nancy's memorial service.
 Nancy Hughes's memorial aired just two weeks before the series finale.
-The show's producers stated in interviews that they had to revise their plans for the final episode because of Wagner's death – they had hoped that Wagner would say the final lines of the last episode just as she had said the first words of the first episode.